CosmWasm/book/src/cross-contract/map-storage.md

 If I had to write a contract like this, and this `donate` would be a critical, often called flow, I would advocate for going for an `Item<Vec<Addr>>` here.
-Hopefully, it is not the case - the distribution does not have to be linear in complexity!
+Fortunately, it is not the case - the distribution does not have to be linear in complexity!
 It might sound a bit crazy, as we have to iterate over all receivers to distribute funds, but this is not true - there is a pretty nice way to do so in constant time, which I will describe later in the book.
 For now, we will